openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 ### Bootstrap and install

-The `bootstrap` script will install dependencies (including Python3 and Go/Golang, if needed) and install OTNS.
+The `bootstrap` script will install dependencies (including Python 3 and Go/Golang, if needed) and install OTNS.
+Note that the script may stop if it is unable to automatically install certain dependencies, such as Python version >= 3.9 or Go version >= 1.23.
+Automatic installation requires that the packages can be found in the operating system's configured package repository.

-It also builds the various OT node types that can be used directly in a simulation, and it performs some basic tests.
+The script also builds the various OT node types that can be used directly in a simulation, and it performs some basic tests.
-Due to the node builds, it can take several minutes.
+Due to these node builds, it can take several minutes.

 ```console
 $ ./script/bootstrap